ResponsiblyAI/responsibly/_sources/readme.rst.txt

   :target: https://pypi.org/project/ethically

-Python Package for Auditing, Designing and Adjusting the Ethics of AI Systems.
+Toolbox for Auditing, Designing and Adjusting the Ethics of AI Systems.